daram529/CS374_HCI_pictures/README.md

 ## Tasks

+(0. Sign up with BTS as your favorite idol group)

-1. Find and interact with content that pertains to your emotional state as "너무 좋아! 지구뿌셔!!" without specific queries (save, filter by emotion, swipe through)
+1. Interact and filter for content that pertains to your emotional state, which is  "너무 좋아! 지구뿌셔!!". (save, filter by emotion, swipe through)

 2. Go to "jjal" at your favorite video and look through all the comments.
-Find the best comment and show it by either liking or downloading it
+Find your favorite comment and show it by either liking or downloading it

 3. Create a jjal comment for a video that best complemented your emotion that you want to share